funnbot/deya_notes/Features/Bug Catching.md

 # Context
 Entomologist that lives in the village wants to expand their collection of live specimens and requests help from the #PC in exchange for bugs the entomologist will give varying sums of money or even prizes to entice the player to continue catching rather than just for the sake of it.
 Bugs if duplicates can also be sold for gold furthering #PC wealth
 ## Hypothesis
-The impact of this feature will lead to hopefully some sort of bug exhibit where the #PC can view the spoils of their work anytime with a cute detail about the bug.
-Player will al
+The impact of this feature will lead to hopefully some sort of bug exhibit where the #PC can view the spoils of their work anytime with a cute detail about the bug. #PC will also receive treats to keep them interested in getting new bugs regardless if they do or don’t care about the exhibit as a f
 What is the impact this feature is going to have on the player?
 How does it link to your design pill
 ## Measuring success
 Write down how you are going to test that this feature works.
 What metrics are you looking out for (if you’re using analytics)?
 What behaviour are you expecting (if you’re doing playtesting)?